Ohio Workers’ Compensation

 Workers' Compensation In Ohio

-Workers' compensation in Ohio is monopolistic, meaning that employers have to go through the Bureau of Workers’ Compensation (BWC).
-Every company in Ohio is mandated to have workers’ compensation insurance, and the Bureau sets the rate for your company without allowing you to shop around for a better deal.
-However, partnering with a Professional Employer Organization (PEO), like Group Management Services, can allow you to get a lower workers’ compensation rate for your business.
+Every company in the state of Ohio is mandated to have workers' compensation insurance in which the Bureau sets the rate for your company without allowing you to shop around for a better deal.
+However, partnering with a professional employer organization (PEO), like Group Management Services, can allow you to get a lower workers’ compensation rate for your business.

 Lower Your Ohio Workers’ Compensation Rates